yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

-I am an assistant professor of Computer Science at Vanderbilt University, and have a secondary appointment of assistant professor in the Department of Teaching and Learning at the Peabody School of Education.
+I am an assistant professor of Computer Science at Vanderbilt University, and have a secondary appointment of assistant professor in the Department of Teaching and Learning at the Peabody College of Education.
 I am also affiliated with the [Institute for Software Integrated Systems](https://www.isis.vanderbilt.edu/), [the Frist Austism Center](https://www.vanderbilt.edu/autismandinnovation/), [the Vanderbilt Lab for Immersive AI Translation (VALIANT)](https://www.vanderbilt.edu/valiant/) and [the LIVE Learning Innovation Incubator](https://lab.vanderbilt.edu/live/) at Vanderbilt.

-I lead the research of the **MIND Lab** -- the **M**ixed **IN**telligence **D**evelopment for programming lab (ask us how long it took us to find a name for our lab finally!).
+I lead the research of the **MIND Lab** -- the **M**ixed **IN**telligence **D**evelopment for programming lab.
 Our research focuses on understanding and combining human cognition and machine intelligence to improve the effectiveness and efficiency in